CZ-NIC/fred-docs/AdminManual/Configuration.rst

   marked for deletion,
   default: 6
-* ``handle_registration_protection_period`` – for how many months is a handle (contact, nsset, keyset) protected before it is deleted and can be re-registered,
+* ``handle_registration_protection_period`` – for how many months is a handle (of a contact, nsset or keyset) protected before it can be re-registered,
   default: 2
 * ``validation_notify1_period`` :sup:`ENUM` – how many days before validation
   expiry the owner shoud be notified for the first time, negative integer,